PoojaDS22/ML-Loan_Default_Prediction/README.md

 Dataset has total 8 csv files.

-To get more understanding of database please read the "Dataset Details" pdf from "Loan Default DataSet" Folder
+To get more understanding of database please read the "Dataset Detail Information" pdf from "Loan Default DataSet" Folder

 ## Installation
 This project requires Python and the following Python libraries installed: